nicelion/platformer/README.md

 ### Hard
 - Change the game so that it uses the XBox controller instead of the keyboard
 - Kill enemies when you land on them.
 You'll need to check which direction you hit the enemy from in process enemies.
 Award different point values for different enemy types.
+- Give points for getting the flag at the end of the level.
+Do so in a way that landing higher on the flagpole earns more points.
+One way to do this could be to check the distance between the hero and the ground when the flag is reached and devise a formula to award points.
+Another way is to assign a value to flag pieces as they load and give points for the flag piece intersected.
+Notice that the flag pieces load from highest to lowest in the level class.
+(NEW)
 ### Very Hard
 - Add ladders to the game.
 If a player is on a ladder, don't apply gravity.
 Assign vy by player input instead.
 Also disable jumping while on a ladder.
 You should use animated climbing images too.